ballerina-platform/module-ballerinax-github/README.md

 ### Working with GitHub Endpoint Actions

 All the actions return `objects` or `github4:GitClientError`.
-If the action was a success, then the requested object will be returned while the `github:GitClientError` will be **null** and vice-versa.
+If the action was a success, then the requested object will be returned while the `github:GitClientError` will be **empty** and vice-versa.

 ##### Example
 * Request